himanshuchitoria/Himanshu_22BCE10118_Assignment1/readme.md

 ### Prerequisites

-- Python 3.11 strictly as per the versions mentioned for different requirements .
+- Python 3.11 is strictly in accordance to the versions listed with various requirements .
-- Chrome browser with matching ChromeDriver installed
+- Chrome browser and ChromeDriver are installed.
-- Google Cloud project with Gemini API enabled and an API key (free tier compatible)
+- Gemini API project with Google cloud (enabled, free tier) and an API key.
-- Virtual environment system like `venv` recommended
+- Virtual environment system such as environs suggested.

 ### Installation